A PDF version of this Standard can be downloaded here.

 The Health Practitioners Competence Assurance Act 2003 (HPCAA), section 9 enables an activity that forms part of a health service to be declared a restricted activity where the Minister of Health is satisfied that members of the public risk serious or permanent harm if the activity is performed by persons other than health practitioners who are permitted by their scopes of practice to perform that activity.

-Manipulation is a passive therapeutic technique performed by a therapist applying a specifically directed manual impulse or thrust to a joint at or near the end of the passive (physiological) range of motion.
-It is often accompanied with an audible pop or crack.
+One of those restricted activities is applying manipulative techniques to the joints of the cervical spine.
+Manipulation is defined as a passive therapeutic technique performed by a therapist using a specifically directed high-velocity, low-amplitude manual impulse or thrust to a joint at or near the end of the passive (physiological) range of motion.
+An audible pop or crack often accompanies this technique.